hhullen/proxmox_wrapper/README.md

     2. `Node name` - can take name of existing cluster node

     3. `Machine id `- identifier of VM the action excecutes with.
 In case `status` command called, it can take value `all` to show information from all node VMs.
-In case `create` command called, it can take value `auto` to create new vm with any free id.
+In case `create` command called, it can take value `auto` to create new vm with any free id (start searching free id from 200 by default).

 - Optional arguments - can be specified with defifinite flag:
     2. `--start-id [id]` - set start VM id value which the next free id will be chosen after (to clone or create any vm)